rombrom/rombrom.com/src/posts/endgame-front-end-2024.md

 ---
 tags: post
 layout: post
-title: A Tour of an NFT Rentals Marketplace Front End at Cruising Altitude
+title: A Tour of an NFT Rentals Front End at Cruising Altitude
 excerpt: |
   We've released the 021 Endgame rentals marketplace.
 In this article we take a high-level tour of some of the core libraries used in building it.